Best Brokers For Short Selling 2025

 Capitalcore offers a limited variety of CFDs, including 6 precious metals, 6 indices, and a modest selection of stocks.
 It does not offer commodities like oil or gas and the spreads can differ significantly.
 Depending on the account, traders can leverage from 1:100 to 1:2000.

-Compare how safe the Best Brokers For Short Selling 2025 are.
+Compare the Best Short Selling Brokers by Core Features

 Accounts Comparison